tkeskita/unstructured_grids/README.md

   https://github.com/tkeskita/unstructured_grids.
 To download add-on from Github, Select “Clone or download”, then “Download ZIP”.

-- Start Blender 2.80, go to “File” –> “User Preferences” –> “Add-ons” –> “Install” –> open the add-on zip file.
+- Start Blender, go to “File” –> “User Preferences” –> “Add-ons” –> “Install” –> open the add-on zip file.

 - Activate the “Unstructured Grids for Blender” add-on in Preferences.
 Add-on is located in Mesh category.

-- Note: Python Logging console messages may be useful in case of problems.
+- Note: Python Logging messages (printed to terminal if Blender is started from a terminal) may be useful in case of problems.
   More information in file *\_\_init\_\_.py*.